 - Represented patent holder in a patent infringement suit in the U.S. District Court for the Eastern District of Texas relating to Wi-Fi technology.

-- Chair of the Young Lawyer’s Committee, Los Angeles Intellectual Property Law Association
+- Member of the board of directors, Los Angeles Intellectual Property Law Association